How to make lo-fi hip hop

 Lo-fi chords and melody

-If you don’t want to use samples or loops, you can find instruments in Virtual instruments.
+If you don’t want to use samples or loops, you can find instruments in Instrument presets.
 As already mentioned, piano and guitar are really common lo-fi hip hop instruments but brass, woodwind, strings, and mallets are great choices too.

 The chords are important for creating a jazzy vibe.
 Normal major and minor chords have three notes, but jazz chords have four or more.
 The extra notes make them more colorful.